causiq/logary/README.md

   rnd, rnd.NextDouble()
 ```

-Let's write it all up into a Metric which the consuming programmer is
+Let's write it all up into a Metric that the consuming programmer is
 free to name as she pleases:

 ```fsharp